Soda Drinker Pro: Vivian Clark

-Soda Drinker Pro contains a secret game titled Vivian Clark that can be accessed during gameplay by entering the house in the park level.
+Soda Drinker Pro contains a secret game titled Vivian Clark that can be accessed during gameplay by entering the house in the second level, the park.
 In the game's original version, it could be accessed by standing next to a particular rock for over thirty seconds.

 Vivian Clark is made up of a series of linked mini-games, in which the goal is to beat the highest number of them possible consecutively without failing.

 Development

 The first version of Soda Drinker Pro was developed over the course of one day in 2008.
-After its initial release of 5 levels it continued in development until its release on Xbox One and Steam in 2016.
+After its initial release of five levels, it continued in development until its release on Xbox One and Steam in 2016.

 Release

 Soda Drinker Pro was posted to Steam Greenlight in March 2013.
 On January 29, 2015 the game was greenlit by the Steam Community.
-The game was released on April 14, 2016 to Steam and Xbox One.
+The game was released on April 14, 2016 to Windows through Steam and Xbox One.
 An Android version was also previously available on the Google Play Store, but it has since been removed.

+In 2023, the game was released on the NES via Limited Run Games.

 Reception

-Soda Drinker Pro holds a score of 30/100 on Metacritic based on 9 critics, indicating "generally unfavorable reviews".
+Soda Drinker Pro holds a score of 30/100 on Metacritic based on nine critics, indicating "generally unfavorable reviews".
 Patrick Hancock of Destructoid wrote "The game looks and sounds like absolute garbage in every way possible.
 There are no redeeming qualities about Soda Drinker Pro."

-The secret subgame, Vivian Clark, has been compared to Wario Ware, LSD: Dream Emulator, and other abstract games.
+The secret subgame, Vivian Clark, has been compared to the WarioWare series, LSD: Dream Emulator, and other abstract games.